OpenNMT/CTranslate2/CONTRIBUTING.md

 ### Managing PyPI project size limit

 Projects on PyPI have a size limit.
-The default limit is 10GB and [we already requested](https://github.com/pypi/support/issues/1480) an increase to 20GB in the past.
-Because increase requests can take several months to be accepted, we now try to work with this 20GB limit.
+The default limit is 10GB.
+Currenty CTranslate2 project [has 50GB](https://github.com/pypi/support/issues/8119) of storage limit.

 So older releases need to be regularly deleted on PyPI to make room for new releases. **However, make sure to keep the latest release of each major version.**